loganthorneloe/prosody/README.md

 - 🚫 **Cancel Recording**: Double-tap Escape to cancel without transcribing
 - 📊 **Visual Feedback**: Elegant waveform indicator shows recording status
 - ⌨️ **Direct Typing**: Transcribed text is automatically typed at cursor position
-- 🚀 **Lightweight**: Runs quietly in background with minimal resource usage
+- 🚀 **Zero Configuration**: Install and launch from application menu - no terminal needed
 - 🤖 **Powered by Whisper**: Uses OpenAI's Whisper model for accurate transcription

 ### How It Works